aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/calculate-formulas/calculating-ifna-function-using-aspose-cells/_index.md

 ## **Calculating IFNA function using Aspose.Cells**
 The following sample code illustrates the calculation of IFNA function by Aspose.Cells.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-CalculatingIfnaFunctionUsingAsposeCells.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-CalculatingIfnaFunctionUsingAsposeCells.go" >}}
 ## **Console Output**
 Here is the console output of the above sample code.